-By integrating and aligning the Middle Years Literacy and Numeracy Support (MYLNS) initiative with the initiatives and supports already in place in schools, Improvement Teachers will help individual students, other teachers and schools meet their goals to improve literacy and numeracy outcomes.
+By integrating and aligning the Middle Years Literacy and Numeracy Support (MYLNS) initiative with the initiatives and supports already in place in schools, improvement teachers will help individual students and schools to meet their goals to improve literacy and numeracy outcomes.

 What does a literacy or numeracy intervention look like?

-When considering how support may be provided for prioritised students, Improvement Teachers should keep in mind:
+When considering how support may be provided for prioritised Year 10 students, improvement teachers should keep in mind:

 - the particular learning needs of the prioritised students

 - the evidence with respect to interventions that could be implemented